swerik-project/riksdagen-motions/quality/docs/qe_segmentation-att-satser.md

 ### Sampling plan

-A random sample of three motions per year.
+A random sample of three motions per chamber and per year.

 The final estimate will based on a stratified random sample.